 Mental Health

-Our team has conducted studies with the Hospital Authority, non-profit organizations, private primary care clinics, community centers, secondary schools and tertiary institutions within Hong Kong for primary care mental health research.
+Our team has conducted research with the Hospital Authority, non-profit organizations, private primary care clinics, community centers, secondary schools and tertiary institutions within Hong Kong for primary care mental health research.
 We have identified the keys factors to facilitate help-seeking and management of mental health and psychosocial problems, and ways to promote youth well-being.
 We have been working with the World Health Organization in revising the primary care classification of mental and behavioural disorders for the ICD-11-PHC.
 We also have active international collaborations with universities in the Asia Pacific Region including Australia, Singapore and Mainland China for projects relating to depression, anxiety disorders, dementia, domestic violence, child abuse and safe sexual health.

-Researchers
+Main Researchers

-• Dr William Chi Wai WONG
+• Professor William Chi Wai Wong

-• Elicitation of health state utilities for paediatric populations from the general public.
+• Elicitation of health state utilities for paediatric populations from the general public. .
 PI: Carlos K.H.
 Wong, 2019-2020, UGC-General Research Fund (GRF), HK$968,347.

-• Hong Kong Youths' Attitudes Towards Suicide, Coping Strategies and Online Help-seeking.
+• • Hong Kong Youths' Attitudes Towards Suicide, Coping Strategies and Online Help-seeking.
 PI: Tai Pong Lam, 2018-2020, Public Policy Research Grant, HK$880,918.

 Key publications